DiscordGIR/Bloo/README.md

 Optionally, you can use [MongoDB Atlas](https://www.mongodb.com/atlas/database) instead of a local Mongo server, or you can ask SlimShadyIAm on Discord for access to the shared test database.
 In that case, you use:
 `DB_CONNECTION_STRING=mongodb+srv://.....` instead of `DB_HOST` and `DB_PORT`.

----

-### Database setup
-If you have an existing dump of the database, make sure Mongo is running, then you can run `mongorestore <dump foldername>`.
-This can also be done if running Mongo in Docker by first copying the dump to the Mongo container with `docker cp`.

-If setting up the database from scratch, follow these instructions:
-1. Make sure you filled out the right values for the `.env` file as explained above.
-2. Open up `setup.py` and fill in **ALL** the values.
-The bot's permissions, and as a result the bot itself, will not work without them.
-3. Run `setup.py`:
-    - If running the bot without Docker, follow the first few setup instructions until you need to set up the database, activate the `virtualenv` and then run `python3 setup.py`.
-Then you can proceed with the rest of the setup instructions.
-    - If running the bot with Docker in production, start the container then run: `docker exec -it <Bloo container name> python3 setup.py`.
-You can find the container name by running `docker-compose ps` in the project folder.
-    - If running the bot with Docker in development, you can just run `python3 setup.py` in the integrated bash shell.

----
 ## Setting up the bot

 ### Production setup